 Welcome to the Seedlot Explorer for Extrazonal Deployment - SEED

-Step 2 - Explore Seedlot Selection Tool results for any seed/breeding zone
+SST Viewer: Explore Seedlot Selection Tool runs for any seed/breeding zone in the Western US

-Step 3 - Build an adaptive seed deployment plan for any planting target on National Forest Service lands
+Deployment Builder: Build an adaptive seed deployment plan for National Forest Service lands

 Tool Description: The interactive map below displays the degree of climate mismatch from historic climate conditions (1961-1990) to present-day climate conditions (1991-2020) for the selected set of seed/breeding zones.
 Climate mismatch is quantified as the percentage of the zone that, under present-day conditions, remains within the historic range of climate conditions observed within the zone (i.e. the percentage of the zone within its transfer limit).
 Darker shades of red denote zones with greater degrees of climate mismatch, wheras lighter shades denote more climatically stable zones.
 In general, zones that are more mismatched are at greater risk of local seed suffering from reduced performance (e.g. long-term growth and survival) due to being maladapted to the present-day conditions within the zone.
 These are high priority zones to target for adaptive seed deployment.
 The results can be saved as a shapefile using the button below the plot.